 Research has shown that the essential behavioural difference between Transactional and Transformational leaders is in their interactions with their staff and the former uses a higher proportion of closed and leading questions in their interactions with their staff and the later uses more open and reflective questions.
-In order to increase the amount of transformational leaders in your organization start by training them to use open, probing and reflective questions.
+In order to increase the amount of transformational leaders in your organisation start by training them to use open, probing and reflective questions.

-James MacGregor Burns (1978) first introduced the concepts of transformational leadership in his descriptive research on political leaders, but this term is now used in organizational psychology as well.
+James MacGregor Burns (1978) first introduced the concepts of transformational leadership in his descriptive research on political leaders, but this term is now used in organisational psychology as well.
 According to Burns, transformational leadership is a process in which “leaders and followers help each other to advance to a higher level of morale and motivation”.
 Burns related to the difficulty in differentiation between management and leadership and claimed that the differences are in characteristics and behaviours.
 He established two concepts: “transformational leadership” and “transactional leadership”.
-According to Burns, the transformational approach creates significant change in the life of people and organizations.
+According to Burns, the transformational approach creates significant change in the life of people and organisations.
 It redesigns perceptions and values, and changes expectations and aspirations of employees.
-Unlike in the transactional approach, it is not based on a “give and take” relationship, but on the leader’s personality, traits and ability to make a change through example, articulation of an energizing vision and challenging goals.
-Transformational leaders are idealized in the sense that they are a moral exemplar of working towards the benefit of the team, organization and/or community.
+Unlike in the transactional approach, it is not based on a “give and take” relationship, but on the leader’s personality, traits and ability to make a change through example, articulation of an energising vision and challenging goals.
+Transformational leaders are idealised in the sense that they are a moral exemplar of working towards the benefit of the team, organisation and/or community.

 James Macgregor Burns